Star Trek: Deep Space Nine – Crossroads of Time

 Star Trek: Deep Space Nine – Crossroads of Time is a 1995 action-adventure video game for the Genesis and Super NES platforms, based on the television series Star Trek: Deep Space Nine.
 Critics praised the game's authentic recreation of the look and feel of the TV series, but often criticized its gameplay as repetitive and clunky.

 Gameplay

-The player controls a member of Deep Space Nine's crew, mostly Captain Benjamin Sisko, but also Doctor Julian Bashir, Major Kira Nerys and Odo.
-Most of the game's levels are cinematic platformers; one is a horizontal-scrolling shooter.
+The player controls a member of the Deep Space Nine crew, mostly Captain Benjamin Sisko, but also Doctor Julian Bashir, Major Kira Nerys and Odo.
+Most of the game's levels are cinematic platformers: one is a horizontal-scrolling shooter.
 Platform levels are of two types: 'adventure' levels and 'action' levels.
 In 'adventure' levels, the player character moves around Deep Space Nine, talking with NPCs and ultimately reaching a certain point in the plot.
-In 'action' levels, the player wanders the level in the cinematic platformer style, climbing ledges, fighting enemies with a phaser, and finding and using items, with the ultimate goal of fulfilling a certain mission, sometimes within a time limit.
+In 'action' levels, the player wanders the level in the cinematic platformer style, climbing ledges, fighting enemies with a phaser and finding and using items, with the ultimate goal of fulfilling a certain mission, sometimes within a time limit.